M-65 Field Jacket – for Utilitarian Purposes

-Originally conceived for utilitarian purposes, the field jacket was created specifically for military practicality.
-And like all things functional and genuinely useful, there is longevity.
-The military’s influence on modern menswear is wide ranging; the trench coat, bomber jacket, and cargo trousers are fine examples.
+Conceived for utilitarian purposes, the field jacket was created specifically for military practicality.
+And like all things functional and genuinely useful, this ensured longevity.
+The military’s influence on modern menswear is wide ranging; the trench coat, bomber jacket, and chinos are fine examples.
 As is the military field jacket.
-Best known is the M-65, identifiable by its two hip and two chest pockets, often in olive green.
+The best-known variant is the M-65 field jacket – identifiable by its two hip and two chest pockets, often in olive green.

 The Alpha Industries M-65 classic US military field coat – manufactured to military specifications

-Companies like Alpha Industries still produce a standard issue grade M-65 today but many of your favourite fashion brands have reinterpreted it.
-Tweaks with fabrics, fit and colour have evolved the field jacket for modern day tastes – ensuring this ‘highly decorated’ military legend lives on beyond the battlefield.
+Companies like Alpha Industries still produce its standard-issue-grade M-65 today, but many contemporary fashion brands have reinterpreted it.
+Tweaks to fabrics, fit and colour have evolved the field jacket for modern-day tastes – ensuring this ‘highly decorated’ military legend lives on beyond the battlefield.

 How to Wear The Field Jacket

-The field jacket is best worn casually with a pair of sturdy denim jeans, sneakers and a crew neck t-shirt under a chambray shirt (open or buttoned up).
-A form of layering.
-Add a beanie knit for easily added extra warmth, or equally lose the shirt for warmer climbs.
-A typical field jacket is often cut in a relatively roomy fit, meaning an extra layer such as sweater can be included if required.
+The M-65 field jacket is best worn casually with a pair of sturdy denim jeans, sneakers and a crew neck T-shirt under a chambray shirt (open or buttoned up).
+Add a beanie for warmth on brisk mornings, and lose the shirt during the height of summer.
+A typical field jacket is often cut in a relatively roomy fit, meaning an extra layer such as sweater can be introduced for added ballast.

 Drake’s Blue Chambray Regular Fit Cotton Shirt with Spread Collar, £135 >